xiaohan2012/xiaohan2012.github.io/_posts/2017-09-29-network-embedding-xml.md

 ---
-title: multi-label classification using deep learning and graph embedding
+title: "Multi-label Classification using Deep Learning and Graph Embedding"
 desc: my first attempt to combine deep learning and graph embedding
 ---